SCCapstone/CCWA-Project/README.md

 All tests are contained in the `Assets/Tests` directory, with Unit Tests in `Tests/Unit_Tests` and Behavioral Tests in `Tests/Behavioral_Tests`.

-Tests can be run from the root directory of this repository with the following command:
+Tests can be run from the root directory of this repository with the following commands:
+- To run the unit tests: `PATH/TO/UNITY_EXECUTABLE -runTests -batchmode -projectPath ./ -testResults ./TestResults/tests.xml`
-`PATH/TO/UNITY_EXECUTABLE -runTests -batchmode -projectPath ./ -testResults ./TestResults/tests.xml`
+- To run the behavioral tests:  `PATH/TO/UNITY_EXECUTABLE -runTests -testPlatform PlayMode -batchmode -projectPath ./ -testResults ./TestResults/tests.xml`

 In Windows, the Unity executable should be located at `"C:\Program Files\Unity\Hub\Editor\2020.3.19f1\Editor\Unity.exe"`

 The results of the tests will be saved in `TestResults/tests.xml`.

+Please note that the tests will take a few seconds to run.

 ## Testing Technology